kelu1997/Oldkelu1997.github.io/DataVisualization/CovidProject/CovidProject.md

 # Summary of Primary Findings and Current Limitations of This Project Design(For more detailed analyis see full report)
-1:Covid only mass scaled lab tested disease in modern history limiting accuracy of non-covid disease diagnosis and data 2:Lack of symptomatic percentile breakdown atleast on publicly available data: likely partially due to lack of lab testing to confirm diagnosis and thus reluctance to publish data
+1:Covid only mass scaled lab tested disease in modern history limiting accuracy of non-covid disease diagnosis and data<br/>
+2:Lack of symptomatic percentile breakdown atleast on publicly available data: likely partially due to lack of lab testing to confirm diagnosis and thus reluctance to publish data<br/>
-3:Even when percentile symptomatic breakdown exists almost never includes multi symptom percentile that would be required to compare symptom combinations
+3:Even when percentile symptomatic breakdown exists almost never includes multi symptom percentile that would be required to compare symptom combinations<br/>
-4:Lack of truly comparable disease, no regularly occurring disease aside from influenza comes close to covid in case scale/death count
+4:Lack of truly comparable disease, no regularly occurring disease aside from influenza comes close to covid in case scale/death count<br/>
-5:Previous epidemics either of minimal scale eg ebola/zika virus or before modern documentation practices to truly compare to eg spanish flu
+5:Previous epidemics either of minimal scale eg ebola/zika virus or before modern documentation practices to truly compare to eg spanish flu<br/>
-6:Ongoing epidemic and thus the data will always include a factor of unknown amount of incompleteness
+6:Ongoing epidemic and thus the data will always include a factor of unknown amount of incompleteness<br/>

 # Link To Full Project Report
 [Project Report](Data%20Vis%20Final%20Project%20Report.pdf)<br/>